fhelwanger/eslint-globals-test/README.md

 ## Expected result

 ```
    5:1   error  'fetch' is not defined         no-undef
    9:20  error  'Worker' is not defined        no-undef
+  12:1   error  'localStorage' is not defined  no-undef

-✖ 2 problems (2 errors, 0 warnings)
+✖ 3 problems (3 errors, 0 warnings)
 ```